Phylogenetic automata, pruning, and multiple alignment: Background

 i.e. the likelihood of sequences $S$ given tree $T$ and parameters $\theta$, summed over all alignments $A$.
 Previous attempts to address indels phylogenetically have mostly returned $P(S|\hat{A},T,\theta)$ where $\hat{A}$ represents a single alignment (typically estimated by a separate alignment program, which may introduce undetermined biases).
 The exceptions to this rule are the ``statistical alignment'' methods \cite{HeinEtal2000,Hein2001,HolmesBruno2001,Metzler2003,SuchardRedelings2006} which also marginalize alignments in an unbiased way---albeit more slowly, since they use Markov Chain Monte Carlo methods (MCMC).
 In this sense, the new algorithm may be thought of as a fast, non-MCMC approximation to statistical alignment.

 The purpose of this manuscript is a clean theoretical presentation of the algorithm.
-In separate work (manuscript {\em submitted}) we find that the algorithm appears to recover more accurate reconstructions of simulated phylogenetic indel histories, as indicated by proxy statistics such as the estimated indel rate.
+In separate work \cite{WestessonEtAl2012} we find that the algorithm appears to recover more accurate reconstructions of simulated phylogenetic indel histories, as indicated by proxy statistics such as the estimated indel rate.

-The use of transducers in bioinformatics has been reported before \cite{Holmes2003,BradleyHolmes2007,SatijaEtAl2008,PatenEtAl2008} including an application to genome reconstruction that is conceptually similar to what we do here for proteins \cite{PatenEtAl2008}.
-However, this paper represents a clearer presentation of the underlying mathematics.
-In particular, to maximize accessibility, we have chosen to use a formulation of finite-state transducers that closely mirrors the formulation available on Wikipedia at the time of writing ({\tt http://en.wikipedia.org/wiki/Finite\_state\_transducer}).
+The use of transducers in bioinformatics has been reported before \cite{Searls95,Holmes2003,BradleyHolmes2007,SatijaEtAl2008,PatenEtAl2008} including an application to genome reconstruction that is conceptually similar to what we do here for proteins \cite{PatenEtAl2008}.
+In particular, to maximize accessibility, we have chosen to use a formulation of finite-state transducers that closely mirrors the formulation available on Wikipedia at the time of writing ({\tt \wikipediaTransducerUrl}).
+This presentation is consistent with others described in the computer science literature \cite{MohriPereiraRiley2000}.